Warriors: Power of Three

 Warriors: Power of Three is the third arc in the Warriors juvenile fantasy novel series about anthropomorphic feral cats.
 The arc comprises six novels which were published from 2007 to 2009: The Sight, Dark River, Outcast, Eclipse, Long Shadows, and Sunrise.
-The novels are published by HarperCollins under the pseudonym Erin Hunter, which refers to authors Kate Cary, Cherith Baldry, Tui Sutherland and plot developer/editor Victoria Holmes.
-Power of Three details the experiences of protagonist of the first series Firestar's three grandchildren, initially known as Jaykit, Hollykit, and Lionkit, whom a prophecy foretells will have "the power of the stars in their paws".
-The arc's major themes deal with forbidden love, the concept of nature versus nurture, and characters being a mix of good and bad.
-Though the novels have appeared on the New York Times Bestseller List and have been nominated for several awards, none of the novels in Warriors: Power of Three have won a significant literary award.
+The novels are published by HarperCollins under the pseudonym Erin Hunter (see below).
+Power of Three follows the adventures of the grandchildren of first series protagonist Firestar: Jayfeather, Hollyleaf, and Lionblaze (initially known as Jaykit, Hollykit, and Lionkit).
+A prophecy predicts the three kits will have "the power of the stars in their paws".

+The novels have appeared on the New York Times Bestseller List and have been nominated for several awards, although none of the novels in Warriors: Power of Three have won a significant literary award.

 Background

 Warriors is written by Erin Hunter, a pen name for four people: Victoria Holmes, who creates the storyline and edits, and Kate Cary, Cherith Baldry, and Tui Sutherland, who write the books in turns.
 The Warriors series follows four Clans—ThunderClan, RiverClan, WindClan, and ShadowClan—of feral cats.
-The Clans believe in StarClan, composed of the spirits of their ancestors.
+The Clans believe in StarClan, a Clan made of the spirits of their ancestors.
 In a previous series, Warriors: The New Prophecy, the Tribe of Rushing Water was introduced.
 The Tribe, another group of wild cats, inhabits a mountain range and believes in their own set of ancestors, the Tribe of Endless Hunting.